 In Exo.
 20:3-4, we read, "Thou shalt have no other gods before me.
 Thou shalt not make unto thee any graven image, or any likeness of anything that is in heaven above, or that is in the earth beneath or that is in the water under the earth."
 God continues speaking in verse six: "And showing mercy unto thousands of them that love me and keep my commandments."
 When God gave the Ten Commandments to the Jews through Moses, He commanded them not to worship any God but Himself.
 He reminded them also that He showed mercy to those who kept His commandments.

 This nation does not obey God.
-We do not expect the majority of the people to obey the gospel and be added to the Lord's church, but to escape a downfall. the majority of the people of this nation will have to at least obey the basic principles of righteousness that are found in God's word.
-We cannot be generally and openly wicked as a nation and always survive if the of their sins as they came to worship, we can see it is not enough just to worship God.
-We must obey the commands of God to escape destruction as a nation and as individuals.
-(To be continued)
+We do not expect the majority of the people to obey the gospel and be added to the Lord's church, but to escape a downfall, the majority of the people of this nation will have to at least obey the basic principles of righteousness that are found in God's word.
+We cannot be generally and openly wicked as a nation and always survive if the Bible is true.

 In Jer.
 7:28, we read, "But thou shalt say unto them, this is a nation that obeyeth not the voice of the Lord their God, nor receiveth correction."
-God told this great prophet to stand in the gate of the temple and rebuke the Israelites because of their many sinsthat they were a nation that had not obeyed the voice of the Lord and would not receive any correction.
+God told this great prophet to stand in the gate of the temple and rebuke the Israelites because of their many sins-that they were a nation that had not obeyed the voice of the Lord and would not receive any correction.